tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **Android platform**

 - Organized and merged APIs.
-  - Added all APIs in TIMManagerExt to TIMManager.
+  - Added all APIs in `TIMManagerExt` to `TIMManager`.
-  - Added all APIs in TIMConversationExt to TIMConversation.
+  - Added all APIs in `TIMConversationExt` to `TIMConversation`.
-  - Added all APIs in TIMGroupManagerExt to TIMGroupManager.
+  - Added all APIs in `TIMGroupManagerExt` to `TIMGroupManager`.
-  - Added all APIs in TIMMessageExt to TIMMessage.
+  - Added all APIs in `TIMMessageExt` to `TIMMessage`.
-  - Added all APIs in TIMUserConfigMsgExt to TIMUserConfig.
+  - Added all APIs in `TIMUserConfigMsgExt` to `TIMUserConfig`.
-  - Retained APIs in TIMManagerExt, TIMMessageExt, TIMConversationExt, TIMGroupManagerExt, and TIMUserConfigMsgExt classes provisionally for compatibility purposes, which will be deprecated in the future.
+  - Retained APIs in `TIMManagerExt`, `TIMMessageExt`, `TIMConversationExt`, `TIMGroupManagerExt`, and `TIMUserConfigMsgExt` classes provisionally for compatibility purposes, which will be deprecated in the future.
 - Added options to add friends in one-way or two-way manner.
-- Added the disableStorage API to disable all local storage.
+- Added the `disableStorage` API to disable all local storage.
 - Added APIs to get the download URLs of file, video, and voice messages.
-- Fixed the issue where queryUserProfile was null on some Android mobile phones.
+- Fixed the issue where `queryUserProfile` was null on some Android mobile phones.
 - Fixed the issue where the conversation on the sender's device could still get lastMsg after an online message was sent.
-- Removed the return value of getSenderProfile, and uses callback instead.
+- Removed the return value of `getSenderProfile`, and used callback instead.
 - Fixed occasional crashes when data was reported upon exit.
 - Optimized the login module (repeated login/frequent login/frequent account switching/automatic connection/offline user being kicked off).
-- Fixed the issue where the unread count could not be cleared after a member quit a group or a group was disbanded.
+- Fixed the issue where the unread count could not be cleared after a member left a group or a group was deleted.
-- Fixed the issue where group disband notifications could not be received occasionally.
+- Fixed the issue where group deletion notifications could not be received occasionally.
 - Fixed the issue where longer time was required to deliver messages when the app went to foreground after staying in background for a long time.
 - Optimized the one-to-one chat unread count.
 - TUIKit
-  - Short video messages in chats can be played in landscape orientation or portrait orientation.
+  - Short video messages in chats can be played in landscape or portrait orientation.
   - Supported Javadoc documentation.
   - Fixed the issue where downloading a video that was being sent failed.
-  - Fixed the issue where the onSuccess callback of the GroupChatManagerKit.getInstance().sendMessage method could be triggered twice.
+  - Fixed the issue where the `onSuccess` callback of the `GroupChatManagerKit.getInstance().sendMessage` method could be triggered twice.
   - Fixed the issue with short audio messages on the chat interface.
 Audio messages should be at least 1 second long.
 For messages shorter than 1 second, "Message too short" is displayed.
   - Fixed the issue where a user could be invited to join a private group repeatedly.
   - Fixed the issue where remarks could not be empty.